 Do I need a Land Use and Development Permit?

-If you are hoping to develop your land, establish a new use or change the way it is predominantly used, you may require a permit, often referred to as a planning permit.
+If you are hoping to develop your land, establish a new use or change the way it is predominantly used, you may require what is often referred to as a planning permit.

 Establish a new use for example may be:

-- establish a new use in an existing building
+- establishing a new use in an existing building

 Development includes, but is not limited to:

-- Construction and works or exterior alteration of a building
+- Construction, works or exterior alteration of a building

 - Extension to existing buildings